openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 <http://openHABIP:SERVER_PORT/ipcamera.mjpeg>

-To use this feature, all you need to do is set the config as follows ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate the MJPEG stream with FFmpeg.
+To use this feature, all you need to do is set the config as follows `STREAM_URL_OVERRIDE="ffmpeg"` to use your CPU to generate the MJPEG stream with FFmpeg.
 If you leave the option blank the binding will warn you in the logs and still use FFmpeg, so by adding this line it will remove the warning from your logs.
 For cameras that have an API you can opt to not use the cameras stream and use FFmpeg instead by doing this as well should you need the streams for other reasons.

 FFmpeg may require you to lower the resolution and/or the FPS to lower the CPU load down enough to run, you may need to experiment.
-To change the settings used by this feature the binding exposes the config ``FFMPEG_MJPEG_ARGUMENTS`` which the default is currently ``-q:v 5 -r 2 -vf scale=640:-2 -update 1`` where 5 is the JPG quality/compression setting, and -r 2 is how many frames per second to try and create.
-In this case it will create 2 frames every second. -vf scale=640:-2 will lower the resolution down to make the video 640 pixels wide.
+To change the settings used by this feature the binding exposes the config `FFMPEG_MJPEG_ARGUMENTS` which the default is currently `-q:v 5 -r 2 -vf scale=640:-2 -update 1` where 5 is the JPG quality/compression setting, and -r 2 is how many frames per second to try and create.
+In this case it will create 2 frames every second.
+`-vf scale=640:-2` will lower the resolution down to make the video 640 pixels wide.
 You can remove this to use the same resolution as the camera is set to use, however it may become a trade off and you may get less frames per second if you raise the resolution.
-Always try to get the default settings working first before you begin to experiment and if your stream is above 1080p and 10 frames per second, consider lowering it if you have issues on an ARM based server like a raspberry PIx.
+Always try to get the default settings working first before you begin to experiment and if your stream is above 1080p and 10 frames per second, consider lowering it if you have issues on an ARM based server like a Raspberry PIx.

 ## snapshots.mjpeg and autofps.mjpeg